Schweitzer Engineering Laboratories

 Apr 17, 2018

-SEL adds PTP support to SEL-2740S Software-Defined Network Switch
+SEL Adds PTP Support to SEL-2740S Software-Defined Network Switch

 The SEL-2740S Software-Defined Network Switch improves cybersecurity, network performance, and traffic management in the substation LAN.
 And now, the SEL-2740S supports Precision Time Protocol (PTP), defined by the IEEE 1588 standard.
 PTP is used to synchronize time over Ethernet networks to within a microsecond.